JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ### Implement cache

-So far, you have added factories for platform database drivers and an `AppDatabase` class to perform database operations.
+So far, you have added factories for platform database drivers and an `AppDatabase` interface to perform database operations.
-Now create a `Database` class, which will wrap the `AppDatabase` class and contain the caching logic.
+Now create a `Database` class, which will wrap the `AppDatabase` interface and contain the caching logic.

 1. In the common source set `shared/src/commonMain/kotlin`, create a new `Database` class in the `com.jetbrains.tutorial.cache` directory.
 It will contain logic common to both platforms.

-2. To provide a driver for `AppDatabase`, pass an abstract `DatabaseDriverFactory` to the `Database` class constructor:
+2. To provide a driver for `AppDatabase`, pass an abstract `DatabaseDriverFactory` instance to the `Database` class constructor:

    ```kotlin
    package com.jetbrains.spacetutorial.cache